-(1) The Planning Board of the Town of Cumberland shall administer this chapter.

-(2) The provisions of this chapter shall pertain to all land proposed for subdivision as herein defined within the boundaries of the Town of Cumberland.
+- (1) The Planning Board of the Town of Cumberland (hereinafter also referred to as the "Board") shall administer this chapter. - (2) The provisions of this chapter shall pertain to all land proposed for subdivision as herein defined within the boundaries of the Town of Cumberland.

-§250-3 Definitions.
+250-3 Definitions.